When you think about risk management and your business, what comes to mind? Your finances? Your building and equipment? Your insurance policy?

 • Don’t just talk about safety.
 Invest in the equipment, processes, and measures you need to put in place to keep employees safe

-Really committing to safety won't just reduce the possibility of loss due to workplace injuries, accidents, fines, and lawsuits.
-It will also show your employees that you care.
+Really committing to safety will not only reduce the possibility of loss due to workplace injuries, accidents, fines, and lawsuits, but it will also show your employees that you care.

 And that can go a long way toward building a better business.